S2-group/SEP-Course-Material/Assignment-1/assignment_testing.md

 ### 3.5 Measure Initial Test Coverage

-Now that each group member has written one test case, it is time to measure how much of the project is actually covered by these test cases.
+Now that each group member has written one test function, it is time to measure how much of the project is actually covered by these test functions.

 - Use an existing coverage measurement tool (see suggestions in Section 5).